tursilion/vgmcomp2/Players/libtivgm2/readme.txt

 ADVANCED: Using the console interrupt hook
 -------------------------------------------

-The system is currently build to be called manually from whichever approach you choose.
+The system is currently built to be called manually from whichever approach you choose.
 If you prefer to call from the user interrupt hook, however, you will need to build a small assembly function to wrap the main call.
-If the player uses the GPLWS, the console will crash on return, so you need to use any other workspace, then go back to the original before returning:
+If the player uses the GPLWS, the console will crash on return, so you need to use any other workspace, then go back to the original before returning (note that as written, the player expects >8300 to be its workspace):

     DEF INTCALL
 INTCALL